How to Schedule Automatic Shutdown on Windows 11

 Can I restart instead of shutting down?

 Yes.
-In the Task Scheduler Action settings, simply change the argument from /s to /r.
-The /r flag tells Windows to perform a restart instead of a full power-off.
+In the Task Scheduler Action settings, change the argument from /s to /r.
+This flag tells Windows to restart instead of shutting down completely.
 This is useful for clearing system memory or applying updates automatically.

 Was this guide helpful?